abrarsyedd/Automation-with-CI-CD-on-AWS/docs/project_steps.md

 # Project Steps: Automation with CI/CD on AWS

+## 🚀 Project Overview
+This project demonstrates the implementation of a fully automated CI/CD pipeline on AWS.
+The pipeline integrates GitHub as the source repository, CodePipeline for orchestration, CodeDeploy for automated deployment, and an infrastructure leveraging ALB and Auto Scaling to achieve seamless and reliable application delivery.

 ## 🌟 Key Features of the Project
 - **Continuous Integration**: GitHub repository triggers CodePipeline for automated builds.
 - **Continuous Deployment**: Deployments are automated using AWS CodeDeploy.